axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/sql-interactions-syslog-ng/_index.md

 *Start:*

-  - The {{% productparam "abbrev" %}} application will connect to database automatically after starting regardless existing incoming messages.
+  - The {{% param "product.abbrev" %}} application will connect to database automatically after starting regardless existing incoming messages.

 *Stop:*

-  - The {{% productparam "abbrev" %}} application will close the connection to database before shutting down.
+  - The {{% param "product.abbrev" %}} application will close the connection to database before shutting down.

 *Possibility of losing logs:*

-  - The {{% productparam "abbrev" %}} application cannot lose logs during shutting down if disk buffer was given and it is not full yet.
+  - The {{% param "product.abbrev" %}} application cannot lose logs during shutting down if disk buffer was given and it is not full yet.

-  - The {{% productparam "abbrev" %}} application cannot lose logs during shutting down if disk buffer was not given.
+  - The {{% param "product.abbrev" %}} application cannot lose logs during shutting down if disk buffer was not given.

 *Reload:*

-  - The {{% productparam "abbrev" %}} application will close the connection to database if it received SIGHUP signal (reload).
+  - The {{% param "product.abbrev" %}} application will close the connection to database if it received SIGHUP signal (reload).

   - It will reconnect to the database when it tries to send a new message to this database again.